 I have an offer to settle my credit card debt for less than half of what I owe.
 Will it help my credit to settle?

-Thinking of consolidating your debts?
-Check out the personal loan rates at Bankrate.com.
+RATE SEARCH: Thinking of consolidating your debts?
+Check out the personal loan rates at Bankrate now.

 I was laid off my job and my unemployment benefits have ended.
 I can no longer pay my bills.
 What do I do?